aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 ## Chapter 3: Digging into Flask
 With our newfound understanding of user flow and system components, lets dig into the actual app logic, we will try to look for hidden features and perhaps find ways to disrupt the user flow explored in the previous step.

 This process requires patience, we need to carefully scan the codebase, noting how each part of the code could serve us as attackers.
-We might need to draw diagrams, take notes, speak our thought process out loud.
+We might need to draw diagrams, take notes or even speak our thought process out loud.

-We also want to research ambiguous functions and read the docs of every library being used carefully.
-Make sure that the libraries employed adhere to best practices and security warnings mentioned in docs.

 ### Route Structure
 Let's jump right in.